Myyyra/StashHunters/README.md

 ## Getting Started

 For now the game operates only on Android devices.
-</br></br>

 ### Prerequisites

 The game requires permission to use location on your mobile device in order to function correctly.
 </br></br>
-If you wish to add new stashes to the game, you must create a user account and give the game permission to use the camera on your mobile device.
+If you wish to add new stashes to the game, you must create a player account and give the game permission to use the camera on your mobile device.

 ### Installation

 For now the game is published only in Expo Go -application, and cannot be found in Google Play Store.
 </br></br>
 Install Expo Go to your mobile device: https://expo.io/
+</br></br>
+You can find the latest published version of StashHunters from Expo Go: https://expo.io/@myyyrat/projects/stashhunt

 <!-- INSTRUCTIONS -->
 ## Instructions for players

-You can find the latest published version of StashHunters from Expo Go: https://expo.io/@myyyrat/projects/stashhunt
-</br></br>
+### First of all, great to have you here!

+In this section you will find a quick guide we have drawn up for you to get started with the game.

+#### Player account:
-You can hunt for stashes created by other players without creating a user account.
-Simply click "Continue without login" on the frontpage to start playing without an account.
-Please note, that without a user account it is not possible to create new stashes or keep score of the stashes you have found.
+You can hunt for stashes without creating a player account.
+However, without a player account it is not possible to create new stashes or keep score of the stashes you have found.
+If you wish to create new stashes and keep score of the stashes you have found, you need to create a player account and sign in.

-</br></br>
+#### Map view:
-If you wish to create new stashes and keep score of the stashes you have found, you need to create a user account and sign in.
-You can browse for stashes on the map view and get details of a specific stash by touching the stash area.
-You can select a stash you wish to hunt and it will be highlighted on the map.
+You can browse for stashes on the map and get details of a specific stash by touching the middle of the stash area.
+The map should focus on your location after a few seconds.
+If you are hunting for a specific stash, you will see the stash name on top of the screen.

+#### Hunting for stashes:
+You can select a specific stash you wish to hunt, and it will be highlighted on the map.
+Just click “HUNT” button on the stash card.

+#### Stash list:
+From the list you can see stashes that are within 1 kilometer (0.62 miles) of your location.

+#### Add a new stash to the map:
 You can add new stashes to the map if there are no other stashes within a distance of 100 meters (328 feet) of your current location.
 Give your stash a cool name, write a short description and take a picture of the stash as a clue for the hunters.

+#### Edit or archive your stash:
+You can edit the title and the description of the stashes you have created by clicking “EDIT” on the stash card.
+If you wish to remove your stash from the map, just click “ARCHIVE” on the stash card.

+#### Your profile:
+You can see your username, avatar, and the statistics of the stashes you have hidden and found on your profile page.
+At the moment it’s not possible to change your avatar, but that feature will be added soon.

+### We hope you enjoy playing StashHunters!
+</br></br>

 <!-- AUTHORS -->